open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Returns a new `Context` containing the extracted value.
 The `Context` passed as argument SHOULD NOT be modified.

+`IsRemote` must be set to true if the extracted value is a `SpanContext`.

 #### Getter argument